Inyanyanel/SQL_petail_sales_performance/README.md

 ### Project Overview
 ---

-This data analysis project aims to provide insights into the sales performance of a supermarket in year 2019.
-We are  looking into various sales aspects seeking to identify the trends, gain a deeper understanding of the sales performance and make recommendations.
+This project aims to provide aims to provide quickfire business metrics seeking to identify the trends, gain a geveral overview of the sales performance to make  necessary recommendations.

 ### Data Sources
 ---